louisebphansen/assignment-1-linguistic-analysis-using-nlp-louisebphansen/README.md

 The code mainly uses functions from ```spaCy``` to tokenize, find POS-tags and named entities.
 I am  using the *'en_core_web_md'* model.

+### Data
+The dataset used for this assignment is *USEcorpus*, which consists of 1,489 essays by Swedish students sorted into 14 subfolders.

 ### Usage

 All code for this assignment was designed to run on an Ubuntu 22.04 operating system using Python version 3.10.12.
 It is therefore not guaranteed that it will work on other operating systems.

-#### DATA ??

-#### Set up virtual environment
-It is important that you run the code from the main folder, i.e., *assignment-1-linguistic-analysis-using-nlp-louisebphansen*.
+It is important that you run all code from the main folder, i.e., *assignment-1-linguistic-analysis-using-nlp-louisebphansen*.
 Your terminal should look like this:

 ```
 --your_path-- % assignment-1-linguistic-analysis-using-nlp-louisebphansen %
 ```

+#### Set up virtual environment

 To run the code in this repo, clone it using ```git clone```.